-- 1. Check that no unauthorised modifications have been made to the UAM.
+- 1. Check that no unauthorized modifications have been made to the UAM.
 Check that the Ayre's T-piece is present and spares as originally supplied are present.
 Check oxygen tubing for venturi (Hudson type) mask is available. - 2.
 UAM frame check for any loose screws or panels and tighten as required.
 Check wheels. - 3.
 Check mains cable and gas supply tube condition and repair as required. - 4.
-Connect mains supply, turn on mains isolator (note that there will be a delay of around 10 seconds while the automatic voltage switcher [AVS] starts) and check that the control screen and patient monitor (if fitted) yellow charging LED's are visible. - 5.
-Turn off the machine mains isolator and ensure that the mains power Icon goes red this indicates mains failure. - 6.
+Connect mains supply, turn on mains isolator switch (note that there will be a delay of around 10 seconds while the mains filter starts) and check that the oxygen analyzer and patient monitor (if fitted) yellow charging LED's are visible. - 5.
+Turn off the machine mains isolator and ensure that the Mains Power Indicator goes red this indicates mains failure. - 6.
 Check that the battery indicator icon shows three green segments and that it discharges with mains off and recharges with mains on.
 NOTE: Battery must be replaced every three years or sooner if battery life is low. - 7.
 Check that the cylinder yoke seals are fitted and replace if damaged or missing. - 8.
 Connect the cylinders to the yokes and ensure that the cylinder pressure is indicated on the correct pressure gauge (nitrous oxide and oxygen) when turned on individually. - 9.
-Connect the machine pipeline hoses to the supply outlets (wall outlet or cylinder regulator) and ensure that pipeline pressure is indicated on the correct pressure gauge (nitrous oxide and oxygen) when connected and turned on individually. - 10.
-Turn on the oxygen and the nitrous oxide flowmeter control knobs using each gas supply (concentrator, cylinder and pipeline) and ensure that the maximum flow of 10LPM is achieved for each gas. - 11.
-Close the flowmeter control knobs and ensure that the flow stops. - 12.
-Check the oxygen concentrator air filter and clean or replace if required. - 13.
-Check the cooler fins and clean if required. - 14.
-Test the oxygen concentrator loss of power audio alarm and replace with 9 V battery if necessary.
+Connect the machine pipeline hoses to the supply outlets (wall outlet or bullnose cylinder regulator) and ensure that pipeline pressure is indicated on the correct pressure gauge (nitrous oxide and oxygen) when connected and turned on individually. - 10.
+Turn on the oxygen and the nitrous oxide flow dials using each gas supply (concentrator, cylinder and pipeline) and ensure that the maximum flow of 10 L/minute is achieved for each gas. - 11.
+Close the flow dials and ensure that the flow stops. - 12.
+Check that the emergency oxygen inlet functions by observing an increase of oxygen % on the analyzer.

-OXYGEN CALIBRATION, SAFETY AND QUALITY CHECKS
+OXYGEN CALIBRATION, SAFETY AND QUAVLITY CHECKS

-15. Turn on the control screen and ensure that the vaporizer is off.
-Turn on the oxygen cylinder or pipeline to provide 100% oxygen, turn on a 6 liter flow and wait for the oxygen sensor to stabilize, then press CAL - Oxygen - GO then wait, then back to the main display.
-If the oxygen sensor fails to calibrate or an oxygen sensor exhausted alarm is present replace the oxygen sensor.
+13. Turn on the analyzer screen and ensure that the vaporizer is off.
+Turn on the oxygen cylinder or pipeline to provide 100% oxygen, turn on a 6 liter/minute flow and wait for the oxygen sensor to stabilize, then press CAL - O2 - GO and wait for the calibration to finish, then go back to the main display by pressing EXIT twice.
+If the oxygen sensor fails to calibrate or an oxygen sensor exhausted alarm is present, replace the oxygen sensor.

 NOTE: For the most accurate performance over the entire range of possible oxygen concentrations, the oxygen sensor must be calibrated with both 100 % oxygen and 21% oxygen (room air).
-If 100% oxygen is not available then the cell should at least be calibrated with 21% oxygen.
+If 100% oxygen is not available then the it should at least be calibrated with 21% oxygen.
 If the sensor has not been calibrated at 100% oxygen then the monitor will display 104% at higher oxygen concentrations.
 Calibrating the cell at 100% oxygen can clear this condition.

 NOTE: The oxygen sensor will need to be replaced approximately every 12 months.
-An alert on the screen will indicate when the oxygen sensor is exhausted.
+An alarm will indicate when the oxygen sensor is exhausted.